Here's who could serve in top roles in the Biden administration - KESQ

 Cedric Richmond

+Sources familiar with the matter told CNN that Richmond is expected to leave Congress to join Biden’s White House staff in a senior role.

-A co-chair of Biden’s transition team and presidential campaign, the Democratic congressman from Louisiana is thought to be under consideration for several roles in the West Wing.
+A co-chair of Biden’s transition team and presidential campaign, the Democratic congressman from Louisiana has been thought to be under consideration for several roles in the West Wing.
 Richmond previously served as the chairman of the influential Congressional Black Caucus.

 Secretary of State